Robert Lester Stallman

-Robert Lester Stallman was an American literary critic, English professor and science fiction writer, author of the Book of the Beast trilogy.
+Robert Lester Stallman (6 January 1930 – 1 August 1980) was an American literary critic, professor of English, and author of The Book of the Beast science-fiction trilogy.
 He wrote under the name of Robert L. Stallman in his academic writings, and Robert Stallman for his fiction.

-Biography
+Early life and education

 Stallman was born in Kankakee, Illinois, the son of Otto John Melvin Stallman and Martha Elizabeth (Lester) Stallman.
-His father worked as a grainer in a bed factory.
-Stallman was raised in the vicinity of Kankakee.
-He served in the US Army from September 16, 1952 to September 7, 1954.
+Stallman was raised in the vicinity of Kankakee, where his father worked as a grainer in a bed factory.
+Following graduation from high school, Stallman served in the US Army for two years, from 16 September 1952 to 7 September 1954.

+Following his military service, Stallman enrolled in the English program at University of Chicago, where he received a bachelor's degree in English in 1957.
+He enrolled in further studies at University of New Mexico, where he earned an M.S. in 1961, basing his thesis on D.H.
+Lawrence.
+He then moved to University of Oregon, where he earned his Ph.D. in 1966.
+His dissertation was titled The Quest of William Morris.

+Teaching career

-Stallman received a bachelor's degree in English in 1957 and a master's degree in English in 1961, both from the University of New Mexico, and a Ph.D. from the University of Oregon in 1966.
-He worked as a professor of English at Western Michigan University in Kalamazoo, Michigan, and was an authority on William Morris, as witness his doctoral thesis The Quest of William Morris (Eugene, Oregon: University of Oregon Press, 1966). and various articles published in professional journals.
+Following graduation, Stallman was hired as assistant professor of English at Western Michigan University in Kalamazoo, Michigan, Stallman was an authority on William Morris, as per his doctoral thesis The Quest of William Morris (Eugene, Oregon: University of Oregon Press, 1966). and various articles published in professional journals.